 This Black and Decker handheld vacuum comes equipped with a 2 Ah Li-ion battery with a considerable 17 watts of suction power.
 It is effective for cleaning animal hair and even picking up chunky debris off of hard floors.
 It comes with 180 degrees rotating pet hair brush attachment which efficiently scrubs off hair from rugs, upholstery and sofa cushions.
 The motor is noisy but powerful.
 Despite the run time of a mere 10 minutes give or take, the Li-ion battery holds a charge and doesn’t allow a power fade.

 It comes equipped with a three-stage filtration system.
 The filters are not HEPA, but for a quick cleanup, these are just as practical.
 The air filtration system under discussion here comprises of cyclonic dirt-air separation and two mechanical filters.
 All these filters are washable and easy to maintain.
 They need to be completely dry before being fit back into the vacuum.
 The transparent first cup allows easy visual on when to clean.
 It’s a small and handy machine that does not require much space to be stowed away in.

 Dyson V7 Car+Boat – Best handheld vacuum for cars

-We’ve talked about best handheld vacuums that specialize in cleaning pet hair or stubborn carpet dust, but the Dyson V7 Car+Boat is notably the best when it comes to considering handheld vacuum for cars.
+We’ve talked about best handheld vacuums that specialize in cleaning stubborn carpet dust or pet hair, but the Dyson V7 Car+Boat is notably the best when it comes to considering handheld vacuum for cars.
 That’s right, they went ahead and made one especially for vehicles.
 And possibly boats, as the name suggests.
 Weighing a mere 3.77 lbs, the Dyson V7 is a powerful handheld vacuum that operates on a digital V7 motor.